HanseltimeIndustries/pkgtest/docs/User Guide/2-configuration.md

 The following will discuss the main concepts of the configuration file, but you can always check the [Config interface docs](../api/interfaces/TestConfig.md) for a full set of features.

-## matchRootdir
+## rootDir

 This is a relative path to the directory with the `pkgtest.config` file that limits where any `testMatch` patterns are applied relatively.
 This is helpful for:

 1. reducing time to find tests (by minimizing the number of files to scan)
-2. simplifying testMatch patterns to not have to worry about matching the other files (i.e. **/*.ts will only match in the matchRootDir)
+2. simplifying testMatch patterns to not have to worry about matching the other files (i.e. **/*.ts will only match in the rootDir)

 Default: `./`